MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/manage-sub-parent-domain.md

 To manage the domains in this scenario, follow these steps in the order in which they're given:

 1. Submit a support request to break the inheritance at [Azure Customer Support](https://ms.portal.azure.com/).
-2. If you have already verified the parent domain, remove it.
-3. Verify and federate the subdomain.
+2. Verify and federate the subdomain.
-4. Verify and federate the parent domain.
+3. Verify and federate the parent domain.

 ## More information